 Pretty much any character from Resident Evil that isn't Chris, Jill, or Leon has completely gone to waste, but special mention goes to Barry Burton.
 He's quite popular outside of Japan and absolutely loved by Americans because his cheesy lines, overacting, love of huge guns, and his portrayal as a loving family man make him akin to an action star from the 80's, but has vanished completely into the pit of Plot Holes along with a lot of other characters.

-Imoen easily gets hit with this the hardest.
-Introduced as the player's plucky childhood friend/half-sister, she was added in at the last second when playtesting revealed the beginning of the game to be too difficult to go alone without recruiting two nearby evil-aligned characters, and thus she doesn't even get the minimal amount of inter-party banter that the first game had.
+Imoen is ntroduced as the player's plucky childhood friend/half-sister, she was added in at the last second when playtesting revealed the beginning of the game to be too difficult to go alone without recruiting two nearby evil-aligned characters, and thus she doesn't even get the minimal amount of inter-party banter that the first game had.
 Fortunately, the sequels more than made up for her lack of presence in the first game.

-Even worse, many recruitable characters from the first game are flat-out killed with little fanfare in the second game (like Ajantis, Xzar, Montaron and Safana,) ruining any chance at developing them altogether, and fan-favorite Xan is relegated to the tutorial section where he doesn't even get to show off his character quirks.
+Many recruitable characters from the first game are flat-out killed with little fanfare in the second game (like Ajantis, Xzar, Montaron and Safana,) ruining any chance at developing them altogether, and fan-favorite Xan is relegated to the tutorial section where he doesn't even get to show off his character quirks.
+Fortunately, there are mods that fix this.

-The ranked assassins in both games could count.
+The ranked assassins, in both games.
 Nearby every ranked fight is memorable in some way, and a few of the assassins could even potentially carry more of the game (like Kimmy Howell or Bad Girl,) but other than Shinobu, and Letz Shake and Destroyman getting rematches in the second game, none of them ever appear outside of their boss fights.

 The Count of Groundsoaking Blood from Boktai is easily the most fascinating and well-developed of all the villains.
 He's the one who killed Django's father, the proxy reason Django himself gained his vampiric powers (as well as reawakens them in the third game), forms an Enemy Mine scenario with Django in the third game (Sort of, it's complicated), and has a completely under developed romance with Queen Hel.
 Unfortunately he's the first level boss in every game he appears in, and thus always dies before the plot of the game even kicks off.